YWCA Housing communities

-We operate ten Affordable Housing communities across Metro Vancouver to help you stabilize your life and connect with your community.
+We operate ten housing communities across Metro Vancouver to help single women and their dependent children stabilize their life and connect with their community.

 Our Community Development Coordinators support tenant involvement in their communities and provide information to support tenants in make a successful transition to a better future.